capr/capr/README.md

 ### JavaScript

-[x-widgets](https://luapower.com/x-widgets), a complete set of model-driven live-editable web components in pure JavaScript, including a super-fast editable virtual grid component with 3-way-binding and master-detail linking, useful for writing backoffice-type business apps.
+[x-widgets](https://luapower.com/x-widgets), a collection of model-driven live-editable web components in pure JavaScript, including a fast editable virtual grid component with 3-way-binding and master-detail linking, useful for writing backoffice-type business apps.